 Digital photos contain more than meets the eye: they have metadata and other hidden information that can compromise your privacy.
 Liz and Geoffrey take a look at Exif metadata and other non-obvious ways that photos from your phone or camera might be sharing more than they want.
-Also, iOS has some neat security features, and Yahoo!
+Also, the new iOS 12 has some neat security features, and Yahoo!
 Mail has some not-so-neat privacy concerns.

 As a change of pace, Liz and Geoffrey take a look back at security incidents in their own lives and talk about lessons they've learned - why phone backups are important, an unintentional security hole, and a security key gone rogue.
 In security news, the GDPR results in mildly positive changes for web tracking, and Fortnite's installer has exactly the vulnerability we were afraid of.